Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Slices

 \begin{lemma} The slice functor $\s_{q}$ commutes with homotopy colimits for all $q\in\ZZ$. \end{lemma} \begin{proof} By a general result for Quillen adjunctions between stable pointed model categories shown by Spitzweck \cite[Lemma 4.4]{Spitzweck:slices}, the conclusion follows because $\s_{q}$ commutes with sums. \end{proof}

 The idea is now to combine Theorem~\ref{thm:slices-k}, Proposition~\ref{prop:involution-slices} and Lemma \ref{lemma:sliceshomotopycolimits} to identify the slices of homotopy orbit $K$-theory.
-To start with, we compute the homotopy orbit spectra of $\MZZ$ for the trivial and nontrivial involutions over a base scheme essentially smooth over a field of characteristic unequal to $2$. \begin{lemma} With the trivial involution on motivic cohomology there is an isomorphism
+To start with, we compute the homotopy orbit spectra of $\MZZ$ for the trivial involution and the unique nontrivial involution over a base scheme essentially smooth over a field.
+These computations are parallel to the corresponding computations for the topological integral Eilenberg-MacLane spectrum $H\ZZ$, as the proofs suggest.
+In the case where $F$ is a subfield of the complex numbers, complex realization -- which is compatible with homotopy colimits, and sends $\MZZ$ to $H\ZZ$ by \cite[Lemma 5.6]{Levine:comparison} -- maps the motivic computation to the topological one. \begin{lemma} With the trivial involution on motivic cohomology there is an isomorphism

 \end{lemma} \begin{proof} If $\E$ is equipped with an involution then $\E_{hC_{2}}\iso\bigl(\E\smash (EC_{2})_{+}\bigr)_{C_{2}}$, where $EC_{2}$ is a contractible simplicial set with a free $C_{2}$-action considered as a constant motivic space.
 In the case of $(\MZZ,\id)$,